-Coverage secured by Holyrood Partnership for Care Inspectorate
+Coverage secured by Holyrood PR for Care Inspectorate

 In a ceremony held at Dundee’s Apex hotel, Deputy First Minister Nicola Sturgeon, congratulated 40 Care Inspectorate staff who have completed an academic qualification which puts them at the forefront of modern regulation for all Adult, Children’s and Social Care services.